OneProgGit/GreetingBot/README.md

 channel = "" # Channel or chat id
 skip_channel = true/false # Skip processing channel?

+changed_city_fmt = "" # Format of message which sends to user when changed city name successfully changed_city_failed_fmt = "" # Format of message which sends to user when changed city name failed

+changed_areas_of_interest_fmt = "" # Format of message which sends to user when updated areas of interest successfully
 ```

 Create .env in the same folder and fill these fields: